Why Celebrate Such A Small Miracle?

 What Unifies the Hanukkah Oil Miracle and the War?

 I think we will get some clues to answer these questions if we take a look at the Gemara, the piece of the Talmud that describes to us the miracle of Hanukkah, and what it is that we are commemorating, and how it is that we commemorate it.
 So, read this with me and I think we may find it puzzling, but the puzzling aspects of this Gemara may provide us with some clues.
 Let's take a look.

-And now, here we get to the part that's a little curious: Leshanah acheret kavum va'asom yamim tovim behallel vehodah, the following year, they established that this would be a holiday.
+And now, here we get to the part that's a little curious.
+Leshanah acheret kavum va'asom yamim tovim behallel vehodah, the following year, they established that this would be a holiday.
 They made this into a yom tov, behallel vehodah, with thanks and with praise.

-Question number 2: notice how the Gemara is emphasizing that the day the Hanukkah was established was not the days we are holidaying, not just days of celebration, but days of hallel v'hodah, of thanks and of praise?
+Question number 2: notice how the Gemara is emphasizing that the days the Hanukkah was established was not the days we are holidaying, not just days of celebration; but days of hallel v'hodah, of thanks and of praise?
 Somehow, that idea of these days are days of thanks and praise is baked into the holiday itself, almost in a way that doesn't occur with any other holiday.

 Take Purim for example.
 If you look at the Al HaNisim prayer, which we insert into Shemona Esreh and into Birkat Hamazon.
 You won't find this aspect of the day, that the holiday was established for prayers and for thanks.
 The structure of the Al HaNisim prayers, we say it was this great miracle; then we describe the miracle of the days of Mordecai and Esther – there was a threat of a terrible holocaust and at the end, it was Haman, the one who was hanged on a tree.
 V'talu oto vaet-banav al haetz, that's the way Al HaNisim ends.
 That's not the way Al HaNisim when it comes to Hanukkah.

 After the description of the miracle, after the talk of coming into the temple and relighting the menorah, we don't end with that description of the miracle.
-The Al HaNisim prayer continues: v'kavu shmonat yemey Hanukkah elu lehodot ulehalel leshimcha hagadol, someone says, like, "This is part of the miracle; this is part of the description of the event that we are celebrating; that after this all happened, they established these days of Hanukkah; lehodot ulehalel, to praise you."
+The Al HaNisim prayer continues: v'kavu shmonat yemey Hanukkah elu lehodot ulehalel leshimcha hagadol.
+Its almost like, "This is part of the miracle; this is part of the description of the event that we are celebrating; that after this all happened, they established these days of Hanukkah; lehodot ulehalel, to praise you."
 Why is that itself part of the thing that we commemorate?
 It's like we are commemorating the act of commemorating.
 That's weird, we’re not commemorating that.
 We’re commemorating in the miracle – what's going on here?

 Is There a Precursor to Hanukkah in the Bible?